What Is The Field of Consciousness, and How It Can Help You

 This really sums up what the Law of Attraction is about.
 If we think positive thoughts and have positive feelings, we are sending out positive vibrations, which in turn will attract experiences (and thoughts) of matching vibrations.
 Like attracts like.

 We have complete control over what thoughts stay in our head so every time we change our thoughts we can change our experience, the more positive the better.
-You can read all about the law of attraction and other universal laws in this post: 20 Essential Proven Tools to Manifest Your Dreams Faster.

 Have you ever gone into a room full of people and felt the tension?